Welcome to the Certified Reverse Mortgage Professional (CRMP) web page.

 - Exam Blue Print.
 Describes the areas of knowledge covered on the exam.

-- Independent Certification Committee.
+- Independent Certification Committee Roster.
 The ICC is the governing body that oversees the administration of the CRMP credential.

-- Online Course List.
+- Online Continuing Education Course List.
 The following online courses have been approved for CRMP credits.
 You may submit these courses on the exam application, or for recertification.

 - Roster of CRMPs.
 The following individuals have earned the designation and are listed on NRMLA’s consumer site, ReverseMortgage.org.

 - Submitting CE Course for Review.
-If you completed a continuing education course that is not on the approved list, please follow these instructions for submitting the course to be reviewed by the Eligibility Committee.
+If you completed a continuing education course that has not been approved by the Independent Certification Committee, please follow these instructions for submitting the course to be reviewed by the Eligibility Committee.

 There is no study guide for taking the CRMP exam.
 If you hope to pass the exam, you must possess a thorough knowledge of the laws and regulations that govern the HECM program.
 Below are links to various helpful Handbooks and Mortgagee Letters.